On the Fallacy of Global Token Perplexity in Spoken Language Model Evaluation: Experimental Results

 \subsection{Correlation between methods}

 We now have four likelihood-based evaluators and a generation-based evaluator scored with an embedding judge model.
 To determine the metrics that are more faithful to human perception for this task, we correlate them to the ``true continuation performance,'' provided by the MOS scores.
 The top row of Figure~\ref{fig:correlation} is a comprehensive display of these correlations.
-Global token perplexity sets the baseline with Pearson score of 0.64 and Spearman of 0.67.
-Localized perplexity achieves higher scores of Pearson of 0.70 and Spearman of 0.71, which are further surpassed by normalized perplexity, where both Pearson and Spearman correlations improve to 0.80.
-Continuations scored by embedding judges obtain the highest Pearson score overall at 0.87, with a slightly lower Spearman score of 0.76.
+Global token perplexity sets the baseline with Pearson score of 0.62 and Spearman of 0.65.
+Localized perplexity achieves higher scores of Pearson of 0.72 and Spearman of 0.70, which are further surpassed by normalized perplexity, where both Pearson and Spearman correlations improve to 0.73 and 0.74 respectively.
+Continuations scored by embedding judges obtain the highest Pearson score overall at 0.81, with a slightly lower Spearman score of 0.70.
 The high Pearson correlation is best accounted for by the tighter dispersion of points toward high-performance regime.
-These results show that evaluation with global token perplexity is suboptimal, and that our proposed methods align better with human perception.
-In the bottom row of Figure~\ref{fig:correlation}, we replicate the analysis using the embedding-judge scores instead of the MOS scores, to conduct correlations with likelihood-methods on \underline{all} models.
-The figure reinforces the conclusion that both normalized and localized methods are better indicators of true generation performance.
+In addition, the regression slopes for normalized and localized perplexity are substantially closer to 1\footnote{The optimal slope is obtained by linearly anchoring the random-performance baseline, with accuracy = 50, to MOS = 1, and the perfect-performance ceiling, with accuracy = 100, to MOS = 5.}, indicating that they not only improve relative scoring, but also produce more accurate absolute scores by better matching the target scale.
+These results indicate that, on acoustic consistency benchmarks such as SALMon, evaluating SLMs with our proposed methods yields judgments that are better aligned with human perception than those obtained using global token perplexity.
+In the bottom row of Figure~\ref{fig:correlation}, we replicate the analysis using the embedding model-as-a-judge scores as a proxy of the MOS scores given its high correlation, to conduct correlations with likelihood-methods on \underline{all} models.
+The results reinforce the conclusion that windowed, normalized, and localized methods correlate better to true generation performance.

+Next, we examine how well evaluator rankings correlate with MOS scores for each individual split.
+In Table~\ref{tab:kendall-tau}, we report the Kendall $\tau$ scores on the ranking of the 7 models that are universally present in the top row of Figure~\ref{fig:correlation}.
+The results show that normalized and windowed likelihood-based metrics, as well as model-as-a-judge scoring methods, yield substantially stronger rank agreement with MOS across acoustic-consistency tasks, leading to higher average Kendall’s $\tau$ overall.
+In particular, the overall Kendall’s $\tau$ increases from 0.444 to 0.480 with normalized global perplexity, to 0.502 with windowed perplexity, and to 0.674 with model-as-a-judge evaluation.